simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 Advancements in authentication have revolutionized the way we secure our digital identities.
 With the increasing sophistication of cyber threats, traditional password-based authentication methods have become vulnerable.
 As a result, new authentication techniques have emerged to provide stronger security and better user experience.

 One such advancement is the use of **biometric authentication**.
-Biometric authentication utilizes unique physical or behavioral characteristics, such as fingerprints, facial recognition, or voice patterns, to verify a user's identity.
+Biometric authentication uses unique physical or behavioral characteristics, such as fingerprints, facial recognition, or voice patterns, to verify a user's identity.
 This method offers a higher level of security as biometric features are difficult to replicate or forge.

 Another significant advancement is the adoption of **two-factor authentication** (2FA).
 With 2FA, users are required to provide two different types of credentials to access their accounts, typically a combination of something they know (e.g., a password) and something they have (e.g., a unique code sent to their mobile device).
 This adds an extra layer of security, as even if one factor is compromised, the attacker would still need the second factor to gain access.